metabase/metabase/README.md

 Metabase can be run just about anywhere.
 Check out our [Installation Guides](https://www.metabase.com/docs/latest/operations-guide/installing-metabase.html).

 ## Contributing

-### Quick Setup: Dev environment
+## Quick Setup: Dev environment

 In order to spin up a development environment, you need to start the front end and the backend as follows:

+### Frontend quick setup

-The following command will install the javascript dependencies:
+The following command will install the Javascript dependencies:

 ```
 $ yarn install
 ```